A Classic French Dessert with 10 Minutes of Prep!

 Notes

-- For a sweeter way to serve (possibly for brunch), top with yogurt and additional fruit.
-If you prefer clafoutis less sweet, serve with a dollop of crème fraîche or sour cream.
+- Serving: Clafoutis is best within 1 hour of baking.
+For a sweeter option, top with yogurt and fruit; for less sweet, serve with crème fraîche or sour cream.

 Nutrition